As a 49 year old female player I get a bit offended when I see websites advertising games for girls: there is no such

 Mini Games (Puzzles):

 Mini games are fundamental for game immersion; HOPA are first person games so it’s really important that you feel as if you were in charge of the situation.
-The best mini games are those who make you think and solve problems such as connecting conductors, move objects from one point to another through a maze and so on.
+The best mini games are those which make you think and solve problems such as connecting conductors, move objects from one point to another through a maze and so on.
 The most boring puzzles are those which have been used too many times in games such as reassembling pictures or reordering something which doesn’t require any particular skills at all.
 Make them too easy and people will get bored, too difficult and people will skip them.
 I believe that original mini games are the best: just be creative!

 If it were for me I would have eliminated those a long time ago.
 However, the recent development of ho (hidden object) scenes in more interactive game play has made them more interesting than usual and at times even enjoyable.
 The worst and cheapest ho scenes are those which contain a long list of completely unrelated objects (a duck, a wrench, a noose, etc..).
 In my view though, ho scenes are not necessary for a great game, a standing example is the Nancy Drew series where their game immersion experience is one of the best for its genre.

 Is the GUI user friendly?
 Can players intuitively understand how to navigate through the game?
 This part can be very tricky because people get bored easily and want to play straight away without having to understand how to play first.
 Playability includes maps, almanacs, hints, skipping buttons, game mode (difficulty level), tutorials and the inventory.
 Make it too fancy and people will be overwhelmed, too simple and it might impact the aesthetics of the game.
 Keeping to the standard view I think it’s the best choice (hints and skip buttons on the bottom right, inventory in the bottom centre and maps and others on the bottom left).
 I actually appreciate when the inventory disappears during play time and reappears only if I hover my mouse over it.